openeuler-mirror/summer2021-85/README.md

 test_demo - the test case for the monitor program

-user_proc - the backgroud program running in user mode which should be set after system initiation
+user_proc - user_sig.c: the backgroud program running in user mode which should be set after system initiation; instruct.c: running this program to input the signal to add or delete in the signal set in kernel mode to filter the monitored signals

 #### 安装教程